noam1610/tuto_multiprocessing_python/README.md

 ### The code

+#### Entry point (WEB)

-Let's moke the data coming in with a simple function:
+Let's moke the data coming in with a simple function.
+This function adds in the first queue numbers one by one.
 ```python
 ENTRY_ARRAY = range(0, 5000)